• Home

 Fourth Trumpet: The Heavens Struck

 On the news, nearly daily, we see the pictures of lives being disrupted by tornadoes, earthquakes, floods, volcanoes among other things.
 They are stories of devastation, of homes wiped away, entire communities lost.
-You always see the faces of the people, stunned, rocked and unsure of what just happened to their life.
+You always see the faces of the people, stunned, rocked and unsure of what just happened to their lives.
 They were going about their busines when suddenly out of nowhere everything changed.
 Where were they to go?
 How do they pick up the pieces?
-How do they go one?
+How do they go on?
 Imagine for a moment if events like these happened all around the world?
-Imagine every state having earthquakes, fires and devastation?
-Imagine the power grid down. no water, no gas, no food and no one to call.
+Imagine every state having earthquakes, fires, and devastation?
+Imagine the power grid down and there was no water, no gas, no food, and no one to call.
 No one is coming to help or rescue you.
 It may well be that the world will be literally knocked back into the dark ages.
-We live in unprecedented times, seeing things we've never seen before.
-Some of what we see today, ought to have never been seen.
-It is evil unleashed on the world and the silencing of anyone who would speak against it.

 This picture, unpleasant as it may be, might give us a little bit of an idea what the tribulation will be like.
 Then, in the midst of this chaos, add the thought that love has grown cold and a spiritual darkness that embraces every kind of immorality and idolatry.
 Evil will run rampant as it is promoted and accepted.
 Keep that picture in mind as we continue on.

-With the opening of the 7th seal, we see seven trumpets revealed.
-Many times these judgments are viewed sequential; as in 'there are 7 seals, then 7 trumpets, then 7 bowls'.
-However, the 7 trumpets are the seventh seal, they don't follow it.
+With the opening of the 7th seal, we’ll see seven trumpets revealed.
+Many times these judgments are viewed sequential; as in ‘there are 7 seals, then 7 trumpets, then 7 bowls’.
+However, the 7 trumpets are the seventh seal, they don’t follow it.
 The seven trumpets are nested within the 7th trumpet.
 You might also hear someone say the 7 trumpets lay over the top of the seals, adding detail, as though they were the same events.
 Again, how can this be if the trumpets are within the 7th alone.

 Revelation 8:1